EdwinLi09/Snake-Game/README.md

-# Snake Game with Python
-- Built a game that replicates the popular Snake game on Google, allowing users to freely control the snake to clear its objective.
+This project is a replica on the classic Snake game, inspired by the popular version on Google.
+Users can freely control the snake to acheive its objectives, providing an engaging and enjoyable gaming experience.
+Some of the features include:
+1. Built-in controls for accurate gameplay.
+2. Clear the objective to keep players engaged, like a typical snake game.
+3. Designed with user experience for smooth and responsive gameplay

+Technical Skills:
+1. Python Programming Languange
-- Used Python and Object-Oriented programming to cover the fundamental components of a video game, as well as ensuring the optimal user experience.
+2. Object-Oriented Programming (OOP) to put together the fundamental components of a video game.
+3. Implemented core mechanics such as collision detection, score tracking, and snake progression.